sodium MARCO GRILLI

 The final exam grade is determined by the average between the written score (or the average of the mid-term assessment tests) and the oral test score.

 -Born-Oppenheimer approximation [Ziman p.
-200]- Lattice vibrations, phonons -Specific heat (Einstein and Debye models, density of states) [AM-Ch.
+200, Bassani, notes]- Lattice vibrations, phonons -Specific heat (Einstein and Debye models, density of states) [AM-Ch.
 22 p.421-443 and ch.
 23]

--Electronic states and eigenvalues of polyatomic and cyclic molecules - Electrons in solids, Bloch theorem - Electronic bands - Nearly-free electrons - The tight-binding method - [AM ch.
+- Electrons in solids, Bloch theorem - Electronic bands - Nearly-free electrons - The tight-binding method - [AM ch.
 8-10].
 The concepts of holes and effective mass.

 - Intrinsic and extrinsic (doped) semiconductors - T dependence of the number of charge carriers [AM cap.
 28]